Supplemental Levy Election Information

-On November 4, 2025, Kellogg Joint School District patrons will vote on a two-year supplemental levy of $3,524,350.00 per year.
+On May 19, 2026, Kellogg Joint School District patrons will vote on a 2 year replacement levy of $3,524,350 per year.

 Supplemental levies provide funding for essential teachers, staff, transportation and supplies that keep schools running every day.